kubernetes/community/contributors/devel/sig-release/cherry-picks.md

 - Panic, crash, hang
 - Security

-As a counter example, we would not support backporting a bug fix to an alpha feature in general.
-One condition where we would consider is if that bug caused an issue for in another part of the system even when the alpha feature was switched off / not in use.
+A bugfix for a functional issue (not a data loss or security issue) that only affects an alpha feature does not qualify as a critical bug fix.

 If you are proposing a cherry pick and it is not a clear and obvious critical bug fix, please reconsider.
 If upon reflection you wish to continue, bolster